komikku-app/komikku-extensions/src/all/mangadex/README.md

 Follow the following steps to easily block a group from the Tachiyomi MangaDex extension:

 A. Finding the **UUIDs**:
-- Go to [https://mangadex.org](https://mangadex.org) and <NavigationText item="search"/> for the Scanlation Group that you wish to block and view their Group Details
+- Go to [https://mangadex.org](https://mangadex.org) and **Search** for the Scanlation Group that you wish to block and view their Group Details
 - Using the URL of this page, get the 16-digit alphanumeric string which will be the UUID for that scanlation group
 - For Example:
     * The Group *Tristan's test scans* has the URL